ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 In particular, the RS associates the authorization information from the access token with the quartet (GID, SaltInput, AuthCred, AuthCredGM), where:

-* Gid is the Group Identifier of G\* (i.e.,  GID\*).
+* Gid is the Group Identifier of G\*, i.e.,  GID\*.

-* SaltInput is the Sender ID that the client uses in G\* (i.e., SID\*).
+* SaltInput is the Sender ID that the client uses in G\*, i.e., SID\*.

-* AuthCred is the authentication credential that the client uses in G\* (i.e., AUTH_CRED_C\*).
+* AuthCred is the authentication credential that the client uses in G\*, i.e., AUTH_CRED_C\*.

 * AuthCredGM is the authentication credential of the Group Manager responsible for G\* (see {{Section 2.1.6 of I-D.ietf-core-oscore-groupcomm}}).

 The RS MUST keep this association up-to-date over time, as the quartet (GID, SaltInput, AuthCred, AuthCredGM) associated with the access token might change.
 In particular:

-* If the OSCORE group is rekeyed (see {{Section 12.2 of I-D.ietf-core-oscore-groupcomm}} and {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}), the Group Identifier also changes in the group and the new one replaces the current 'GID' value in the quartet (Gid, SaltInput, AuthCred, AuthCredGM).
+* If the OSCORE group is rekeyed (see {{Section 12.2 of I-D.ietf-core-oscore-groupcomm}} and, e.g., {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}), the Group Identifier also changes in the group and the new one replaces the current 'GID' value in the quartet (Gid, SaltInput, AuthCred, AuthCredGM).

-* If the client requests and obtains a new OSCORE Sender ID from the Group Manager (see {{Section 2.6.3.1 of I-D.ietf-core-oscore-groupcomm}} and {{Section 9.2 of I-D.ietf-ace-key-groupcomm-oscore}}), the new Sender ID replaces the current 'SaltInput' value in the quartet (GID, SaltInput, AuthCred, AuthCredGM).
+* If the client requests and obtains a new OSCORE Sender ID from the Group Manager (see {{Section 2.6.3.1 of I-D.ietf-core-oscore-groupcomm}} and, e.g., {{Section 9.2 of I-D.ietf-ace-key-groupcomm-oscore}}), the new Sender ID replaces the current 'SaltInput' value in the quartet (GID, SaltInput, AuthCred, AuthCredGM).

   Among the quartets corresponding to access tokens that are associated with a given Group OSCORE Security Context, the RS can always identify the correct quartet to update.
 For example, the RS can leverage the triple (GID, AuthCred, AuthCredGM) that played a role in the successful decryption and verification of a request protected with Group OSCORE and sent by the client with the newly obtained Sender ID.

 * If the Group Manager of the OSCORE group changes its authentication credential, the new authentication credential of the Group Manager replaces the current 'AuthCredGM' value in the quartet (Gid, SaltInput, AuthCred, AuthCredGM).

-  In order to obtain the latest authentication credential of the Group Manager, the RS can re-join the group (see {{Section 6 of I-D.ietf-ace-key-groupcomm-oscore}}) or send a dedicated request to the Group Manager (see {{Section 9.3 of I-D.ietf-ace-key-groupcomm-oscore}}).
+  In order to obtain the latest authentication credential of the Group Manager, the RS can re-join the group or send a dedicated request to the Group Manager.
+This can rely on the methods specified in {{Sections 6 and 9.3 of I-D.ietf-ace-key-groupcomm-oscore}} for the realization of Group Manager defined in that document.

 As defined in {{sec-client-public-key-change}}, a possible change of the client's authentication credential requires the client to upload to the RS a new access token bound to the new authentication credential.